MuhammadKhoshnaw/BasicMVIApp/README.md

 # UseCase

-In most clean architecture implementations you see that useCasees are just a class with a single method.
+In most clean architecture implementations you see that use cases are just a class with a single method.
 I don’t know where that concept comes from.
 But I don’t think that this concept is related to clean architecture.
 UseCase is much more than a class with a single method.
 It is your user story. your business rules.
 You basically need to translate the user story that you have in your Jira ticket to a UseCase class in your Application Business
 Rules layer.

 ## Base Implementation

-Back to our template in the base package, you will see InputPort, OutputPort And UseCase base classes.
+Back to our template in the base package, you will see InputPort, OutputPort And UseCase, base classes.

 ![Architecture](.github/res/UseCaseClassDiagram.svg)